Burgers

 How this Fast Diet Lifestyle works: Eat these meals tomorrow, for a calorie total of less than 600.
 On another day this week, eat the meals from a different post, another day of eating 600 calories or less.
 Eat sensibly the other days of the week.
 That’s it.
 Simple way to lose weight and be healthier.
 Welcome to Henrietta Watson and pkpostpage who are now Following.

 Lucas Maler was born on October 4, 1472 in the town of Kronach in Franken, now Germany.
 He studied art with his father Hans, learning wood-cutting, printing, and painting.
 Thirty years later, he turned up in Vienna, Austria, as a popular portraitist.
-This lands him a life-time gig with Frederick the Wise, as artist and style maven in charge of everything visual in the court at Wittenberg.
+This lands him a life-time gig with Frederick the Wise, as artist and style mavenin charge of everything visual in the court at Wittenberg.
 By this time, the Protestant Reformation is just beginning.
 Lucas, now with the last name ‘Cranach’ after his birthplace, became great friends with Martin Luther, the leader of the German protestants.
 Cranach is known as the ‘Painter of the Reformation’ for his many portraits of Luther, making the reformer look human and humble.
 He established a studio with a large staff trained in his style.
 This left him free for his many other interests: local politics, local businesses.
 His studio cranked out work quickly, producing some 1500 existing works.
 One of his best is Adam and Eve: lovely to behold and filled with symbolic animals.
 Good psychology too — you can see Eve saying, “Here, Honey, try this fruit.” while Adam says, “Well, I don’t know…” Compare to the work of his rival and friend, Albrecht Durer.
 Cranach trained his sons in his workshop and Lucas, aka ‘The Younger,’ became known in his own right.
 He produced many works, perpetuating his father’s style and influence well into the 1500s.

 For Cranach the Elder’s birthplace in Franken, aka Franconia, a breakfast of favorite flavors of that State.
 The dinner is popular in Franconia, but variations of pork-and-onion dishes are found all over Germany.
-I wish I could have included a winged serpent somehow… That was Cranach’s heraldic emblem with which he signed his work after 1508.
+I wish I could have included a meal with a winged serpent … That was Cranach’s heraldic emblem with which he signed his work after 1508.
 That was useful in art history class when we were shown a work we had not seen before and had to identify the artist, style, and date.
 I could say, “Winged snake!
 Cranach!
 1530!”

 Franconian Breakfast: 163 calories 4.4 g fat 4 g. fiber 13 g protein 22.5 g carbs 117 mg Calcium NB: These values are for the plated items only, and do not include the optional beveragesPB GF– if using GF bread Here some favorite flavors of the German State of Franconia come together for breakfast.
 My stars!!
 This is delicious!